dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ## High level project summary:

-System Resilience Engineering | High-Concurrency Diagnostic Design in Python
+System Resilience Engineering | High-Concurrency Diagnostic Design in Python:
+Adaptive Resurrection Pipelines: Artifact Rehydration and Ghost Trace Detection in Distributed Debugging Systems

 Designed and executed a fault-tolerant parallel testing framework to diagnose silent SSH failures across 450 concurrent processes.
 Implemented watchdog-retry orchestration and swap profiling to isolate ghost threads with forensic clarity.
 The system is built in Python with multi-processing and multi-threading support, enabling large-scale application deployment across hundreds of AWS instances as part of a broader infrastructure automation suite.
 Testing is performed in a self-hosted GitLab DevOps pipeline using Docker containers to recursively validate resilience, log fidelity, and system behavior under extreme concurrency.